emirgit/GTU-UNIVERSITYASSIGNMENTS/CSE102/Family Tree Management/README.md

-# CSE102 - Homework #11: Family Tree Management with Structs and Pointers
+# CSE102 - Assignment #11: Family Tree Management with Structs and Pointers

 ## Description